-Strong links with other TAFE providers ensure we have the necessary capacity, expertise and presence in regional areas, including the Pilbara and Kimberley regions.
+Strong links with other TAFE providers ensure we have the necessary capacity, expertise and presence in regional areas.
 Apprentices and trainees enjoy structured programs of study that includes on-the-job training provided by an employer, complemented by off-the-job SM TAFE training.

 Apprenticeship and traineeship planning

 We will help you move from where you are today to where you want to be in the future.
 We will ensure that your learning expectations are met by tailoring the content of your training programs to suit yours and industry needs.